etan18/Obsidian-Notes/Machine Learning/Artificial Intelligence/automatic speech recognition.md

 	- A small codebook size, e.g., 50,100, is used for the initial training iteration to focus on phonetic differences rather than speaker and style.

 >[!note] Quantization
+>Quantization is commonly used to address the continuous nature of speech data.
+>
 >A **codebook** is the set of **discrete prototype vectors** that a continuous audio representation is mapped to during quantization.

 ### end-to-end systems